SPECIFICATION GENERATOR

 It isn’t always possible to find installers who are able or comfortable with installing lime plasters over wood fibre internal wall insulation, which can be a barrier to use.
-Using the below steps, we guide you through installing a plasterboard finished internal wall insulation build up to reduce the amount of ‘wet’ work involved with internally insulating.
+Using the below steps, we guide you through installing the plasterboard finished NatureWall internal wall insulation to reduce the amount of ‘wet’ work involved with internally insulating.

 Contrary to what some believe, plasterboard and gypsum plasters are just as breathable as the most permeable of lime plasters and so is perfectly useable on this type of construction.
 When painting the plastered surface once it has been skimmed, you should only use acrylic or other breathable paints and no vinyl paints.